 You need to tell DVLA about some medical conditions as they can affect your driving.

 You can be fined up to £1,000 if you do not tell DVLA about a medical condition that affects your driving.
-You may be prosecuted if you’re involved in an accident as a result.

 You must give up your licence if any of the following are true:

 - your doctor tells you to stop driving for 3 months or more

 - your medical condition affects your ability to drive safely and lasts for 3 months or more

 - you do not meet the required standards for driving because of your medical condition

 Check if your condition needs to be reported